josezy/firebase-mcp/README.md

 The server works with MCP client applicatios such as [Claude Desktop](https://claude.ai/download), [Augment Code](https://docs.augmentcode.com/setup-augment/mcp), [VS Code](https://code.visualstudio.com/docs/copilot/chat/mcp-servers), and [Cursor](https://www.cursor.com/).

+> ⚠️ **Known Issue**: The `firestore_list_collections` tool may return a Zod validation error in the client logs.
+This is an erroneous validation error in the MCP SDK, as our investigation confirmed no boolean values are present in the response.
+Despite the error message, the query still works correctly and returns the proper collection data.
+This is a log-level error that doesn't affect functionality.

 ## ⚡ Quick Start

 ### Prerequisites